Greece › Mainland Greece Best Places

 Things to Do in Monemvasia

-- The Medieval Village: The best thing to do in Monemvasia is amble aimlessly along its tangle of alleyways and back streets.
-The village is effectively bisected by the main cobbled street of shops and other commercial establishments, dividing the settlement into the Upper and Lower Village.
-Both Upper and Lower villages boast little churches, a square each and restaurants and cafés pepper the most unexpected places. • Map
+- The Kastro: The best thing to do in Monemvasia is amble aimlessly along its Byzantine tangle of alleyways and back streets.
+The historic village is peppered with little churches, squares, and small restaurants and cafés. • Map

-- The Kastro: From the Upper Village you can walk up to the Kastro (Fortress), now mainly in ruins despite some attempt at restoration.
+- Upper Town: From the heart of the village you can walk up to the ruins of Upper Town, now abandoned but once the site of the settlement’s grandest homes and churches – including beautiful Hagia Sophia.
 Picture-perfect views over the roofs of the houses out to sea make the strenuous climb worthwhile. • Map

 - Yannis Ritsos’ Home: Of interest to poets and the literary-minded, Ritsos’ House is located at the beginning of the village just after the entry gate.
 Monemvasia’s most famous son, this iconoclastic left wing bard fought dictatorships with words. • Map